The Blonde from Peking

 The Blonde from Peking (La blonde de Pékin, La bionda di Pechino, Die Blonde von Peking, also known as Peking Blonde) is a 1967 French-Italian-German adventure film written and directed by Nicolas Gessner.
 It is loosely based on the 1966 novel You Have Yourself a Deal by James Hadley Chase.

+Plot

+An amnesic young woman is found fainted on a bench.
+A tattoo identifies her as Erica Olsen, ex-companion of a Chinese scientist who holds atomic secrets.